markisch/markisch.github.io/_posts/2026-05-24-gnuplot-plots-on-command-line.md

 ## Graphics Output

 Today, many terminal emulator programs support some sort of graphical inline output.
-Historically, [sixel graphics] was supported by some [DEC terminals](https://vt100.net/docs/vt3xx-gp/chapter14.html).
+Historically, [sixel graphics](https://en.wikipedia.org/wiki/Sixel) was supported by some [DEC terminals](https://vt100.net/docs/vt3xx-gp/chapter14.html).
 The kitty* terminals support the newer graphics interface introduced by the [KiTTY terminal](https://sw.kovidgoyal.net/kitty/).
 Both formats are supported by a growing number of terminal emulators.

 An older alternative are the [`tek40`](tek40-terminal) and [`regis`](regis-terminal) terminals.
-These support output to terminal emulators which are compatible to the Tektronix 40xx series, or support REGIS graphics language.
+These support output to terminal emulators which are compatible to the Tektronix 40xx series, or support ReGIS graphics language.
 Both terminals open a new window for the graphics output.
 The use case for these is less clear, since there are better alternatives with full graphics support like the `qt`, and `wxt` terminals.

 ### kittycairo and kittygd terminals